 Distribute Your Funds

-When it comes to distributing the funds of your overall marketing budget (which, as you know, should be around 1-2% of your top-line revenue), the key is to understand where exactly your traffic comes from.
-Short cut: we’ll tell you right now.
-Typically, around 80% of the traffic that comes to a homebuilder’s website originates from three main sources: organic content (SEO), paid search search (SEM), and social media.
-Therefore, your marketing budget should be weighted accordingly.
+When updating your marketing budget, it’s imperative to determine exactly how to distribute your funds.
+Because 80% of the traffic that comes to a builder’s website originates from three main sources: organic content (SEO), paid search search (SEM), and social media, your marketing budget should be weighted accordingly.

 Maintain Ongoing Analysis